Attorneys can become certified elder law specialists. See Legal Services for a list of local certified specialists.

 Consider taking the practical legal steps outlined below to plan for the possibility of mental or physical incapacity.
 If you are helping an older person who can no longer manage his or her own affairs, legal steps need to be taken as soon as possible.
 Even persons diagnosed with dementia may still have the capacity to execute legal documents.
 The purpose of legal action is to safeguard the rights and interests of the older person, protect them and their property, and help them get advice and counsel on financial and business concerns.
 Legal action also can protect and empower a caregiver to act on behalf of an older person.

-Before you add anyone’s name to your bank account or other assets, consult an attorney about possible negative consequences for both parties.
+Before adding anyone’s name to an account or other assets, consult an attorney about possible negative consequences for both parties.

 Power of Attorney